nlindmark/code_with_AI/CompetitionDirectoryBuilder.claude-skill.md

 - Database registration happens automatically
 - Validation is strict (exact string matching for answers)
 - JSON syntax must be perfect (trailing commas will break it)
+- Include UUID in competition config.json - each competition should have a UUID
+- Create zip files - competitions should be packaged as downloadable zip files

 Use this skill to help users create competition directories with confidence and accuracy.